Where can I use Wi-Fi?

 Using public Wi-Fi

-Which of the following statements are true?
+Which of the following statements is true?
 Click on each card to find out!

 Public Wi-Fi is just a safe as your home Wi-Fi.